hdrpknc/Reference-work/consume_soap.md

 2. **Creating the Logical Port** using Transaction SOAMANAGER
     * TA SOAMANAGER
     * Select Tab: “Service Administration” then select “Web Service Configuration”
+    * Search for your proxy.
+In my case I searched for:   “ZPREFIX_WS2CO_WEB_SERVICE2SOAP”